 Other benefits in doing so include:

-It is understood that not all claims will be suitable for this early resolution process (e.g. claims that include high risk/sensitive issues or matters where there may be a suspicion of fraudulent behaviour, no entitlement or third party involvement).
+Not all claims will be suitable for this early resolution process (e.g. claims that include high risk/sensitive issues or matters where there may be a suspicion of fraudulent behaviour, no entitlement or third party involvement).

-All claims are to be lodged with WorkCover and the compliance process pursuant to Section 275 of the Workers Compensation and Rehabilitation Act 2003 (the Act) is to be completed.
+All damages claims are to be lodged with WorkCover and the compliance process pursuant to Section 275 of the Workers Compensation and Rehabilitation Act 2003 (the Act) is to be completed.

-It is understood that prior to any informal discussion or resolution appropriate investigations will be undertaken to determine the liability, quantum and causation positions of the parties.
+Prior to any informal discussion or resolution appropriate investigations will be undertaken to determine the liability, quantum and causation positions of the parties.
 Pursuant to Section 279 of the Act disclosure will have also been completed by the parties to the full extent they are required to by law.

 Initial Assessment and Plan